aex-141

 TemplateMint

-extension and MUST be triggered whenever a new NFT is minted.
+This event is defined by the mintable_templates extension and MUST be triggered whenever a new NFT is minted.

 The event arguments should be as follows: (to, template_id, token_id, edition_serial)

-TemplateMint(address, int, int, string)
+TemplateMint(address, int, int, string)to

 int